aknaus1/Titanic-ML/titanic-prediction-vibes/README.md

 ## Test Data

-The test data is loaded from `internal/data/test.csv` and the actual survival results are loaded from `internal/data/gender_submission.csv`.
-The model's accuracy is calculated based on these files.
+The test data is loaded from `internal/data/test.csv`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.